 We offer you the astronomy calendar for April 2019.
 Astronomy is the foundation upon which astrology can operate.
-Actually, astrology and astronomy were treated together, under the Latin name of astrologia, being separated only by the Western 17th century philosophy.
-One thing is sure: a good astrologer needs to study astronomy.
+Actually, astrology and astronomy were treated together, under the Latin name of astrologia.
+Then, a separation took place only in the 17th century.
+Certainly: a good astrologer needs to study astronomy.

 Friday, 5th April: New Moon